jmiddleton/cassandra-fhir-index/README.md

 The high level architecture consists of Cassandra nodes each of them with a local Lucene index.
 When a table is updated, the Lucene document is automatically updated.
 This uses data locality so each node will indexes the data that is stored locally.
 The update and indexing is done atomically so there is a performance impact when writing.

 On searching, the implementation requires few extra steps.
-When a user executes a `CQL SELECT` statement, the request is first processed by a random coordinator.
+When a user executes a `CQL SELECT` statement, a random coordinator first processes the request.
 Then, the coordinator sends the query to each node in the cluster.
 Each node searches locally in the Lucene index and returns its results.
-Once all the results are back in the coordinator, it merge the results and returns only the top n matches.
+Once all the results are back in the coordinator, it merges the results and returns only the top n matches.

-When a index is created using [CREATE CUSTOM INDEX](https://cassandra.apache.org/doc/cql3/CQL.html#createIndexStmt) statement, Cassandra instanciates the class defined by the `USING` option.
+When a index is created using [CREATE CUSTOM INDEX](https://cassandra.apache.org/doc/cql3/CQL.html#createIndexStmt) statement, Cassandra instantiates the class defined by the `USING` option.
 At this time, the Lucene components will be configured based on the index metadata and the index will be created in the Cassandra node.
 Along with the Index, there are two important interfaces to implement:

 - `Searcher`: performs queries on the Lucene index based on the CQL condition.
-- `Indexer`: event listener which processes events emitted during partition updates (create or delete).
+- `Indexer`: event listener that processes events emitted during partition updates (create or delete).
 This implementation upserts Lucene documents in the local index.

-Each Lucene document is composed of multiple key-value pairs where each key represent a FHIR Resource parameter.
+Each Lucene document is composed of multiple key-value pairs where each key represents a FHIR Resource parameter.
 Along with that, the document also stores the partition-key of the real data, the partitioner's token, the clustering columns and the resource type.

 ### Index Options